jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 * _Library mode_  - In this mode, the application and the data grid are running in the same JVM.
 All libraries (JAR files) are bundled with the application and deployed to Red Hat JBoss Enterprise Application Platform.
 The library mode enables fastest (local) access to the entries stored on the same node as the application instance, but also enables access to data stored in remote nodes (JVMs) that comprise the embedded distributed cluster.

 * _Client-server mode_ - In this mode, the Cache is stored in  a managed, distributed and clusterable data grid server.
 Applications can remotely access the data grid server using Hot Rod, memcached or REST client APIs.
-This web application bundles only the HotRod client and communicates with a remote JBoss Data Grid (JDG) server.
+This web application bundles only the HotRod client and communicates with a remote Red Hat JBoss Data Grid (JDG) server.
 The JDG server is configured via the `standalone.xml` configuration file.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java SDK 1.8 or better, Maven 3.0 or better.

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 7.0 or later.

 Configure Maven